incoming-inc/android-template-app/new-project.md

 ## Gradle/Android Studio

 A Gradle build file (build.gradle) is supplied with the template Application at https://github.com/incoming-inc/android-template-app.
-It requires Gradle 2.2.
+A gradle wrapper script is provided to configure the Gradle installation.

 ## Maven